 “Human sense organs can receive only news of difference, and the differences must be coded into events in time (i.e., into changes) in order to be perceptible.
 Ordinary static differences that remain constant for more than a few seconds become perceptible only by scanning.
 Similarly, very slow changes become perceptible only by a combination of scanning and bringing together observations from separated moments in the continuum of time.”

 “A difference that makes a difference” was Gregory Bateson’s definition of a “bit” or “elementary unit” of information.
 This phrase – often simply and inaccurately quoted as a definition of information itself – expresses an idea that is so clear and easy to grasp that it feels instantly useful.
 This maybe in part because it describes so well the way our nervous system behaves.

-In Feldenkrais teaching we are always looking for the difference that will make a positive difference to our own functioning and that of our students – Awareness Through Movement lessons are designed to maximise the amount of information that we get from the sensory motor nervous system by constantly paying attention to what changes – what feels different – as we move, and when we get up from the floor at the end of the lesson we are rewarded with a very different sense of our self – our balance, our stance, the way we hold our head, the way we walk.
-We are standing with greater ease and less sense of conscious effort, and all these changes are achieved by the simple but powerful behaviour of paying attention to small differences.
+In Feldenkrais teaching we are always looking for the difference that will make a positive difference to our own functioning and that of our students – Awareness Through Movement lessons are designed to maximise the amount of information that we get from the sensory motor nervous system by constantly paying attention to what changes – what ‘feels different’ – as we move, and when we get up from the floor at the end of the lesson we are rewarded with a very different sense of our self – our balance, our stance, the way we breath, the way we hold our head, the way we walk, our experience of our weight, to offer just a few examples.
+We are standing in Earth’s gravity field with greater ease and less sense of conscious effort, and all these changes are achieved by the simple but powerful behaviour of paying attention to small differences.

 By writing this ongoing blog, my goal is to show just how different Feldenkrais is from other routes to wellbeing, and how much difference it can make for us all.